ποΈ 2Gether-International

 ποΈ Special Olympics

-Athletes with intellectual disabilities train and compete in Special Olympics when scholastic leagues exclude them.
+Athletes with intellectual and developmental disabilities train and compete through Special Olympics when school leagues, recreation departments, and mainstream sports bodies leave them out.

 ποΈ Specialisterne Global